moorepants/learn-multibody-dynamics/generalized-forces.rst

    Rs_Ao, Rs_Bo

-And the inertial torques acting on each body are:
+And the inertia torques acting on each body are:

 .. jupyter-execute::